GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

 * A ✶ *Feature* (vocabulary term SpecIF:Feature) is an intentional distinguishing characteristic of a system, often a so-called ‘Unique Selling Proposition’.
 * A ↯ *Requirement* (vocabulary term IREB:Requirement) is a singular documented physical and functional need that a particular design, product or process must be able to perform.

-These elements are widely used in Systems Engineering of all kind of systems and are in fact highly important in practice.
+These elements are widely used in Systems Engineering of all kinds of systems and are in fact highly important in practice.
 So these elements complement the set of fundamental elements used to express contents required for system modeling in the Product Lifecycle Management.

 ### View